 1. Do you need price discovery?

-If you do not know what price the market will bear, or if setting a fixed price creates arbitrage risk:
+If you do not know what price the market will bear, or if setting a fixed price creates arbitrage risk, use a Dutch Auction or Liquidity Bootstrapping Pool.
+Both allow the market to find the clearing price.
+If you have high confidence in pricing, use a fixed-price sale with caps.

 2. Do you need to raise a specific amount?

-Yes: Use a Dutch Auction with a hard cap, or an overflow model where deposits are pro-rata allocated.
+If you have a funding target that must be met, use a Dutch Auction with a hard cap, or an overflow model where deposits are pro-rata allocated.
+If the raise amount is flexible, LBPs and streaming launches work well.

 3. How important is sybil resistance?